irfanraj-avalara/Avalara-SDK-DotNet/docs/A1099/V2/Class1099IssuersApi.md

             ApiClient apiClient= new ApiClient(config);

             var apiInstance = new Class1099IssuersApi(apiClient);
-            var requestParameters = new Call1099IssuersGetRequest();
+            var requestParameters = new CreateIssuerRequest();
-            requestParameters.AvalaraVersion = 2.0;  // string | API version
+            requestParameters.AvalaraVersion = "\"2.0.0\"";  // string | API version (default to "2.0.0")
             requestParameters.XCorrelationId = 0a232c3b-386d-40f9-84c8-4967b32e0d39;  // string | Unique correlation Id in a GUID format
-            requestParameters.Filter = "filter_example";  // string | A filter statement to identify specific records to retrieve.
-For more information on filtering, see <a href=\"https://developer.avalara.com/avatax/filtering-in-rest/\">Filtering in REST</a>. (optional) requestParameters.Top = 10;  // int? | If nonzero, return no more than this number of results.
-Used with skip to provide pagination for large datasets.
-Unless otherwise specified, the maximum number of records that can be returned from an API call is 1,000 records. (optional)  (default to 10) requestParameters.Skip = 0;  // int? | If nonzero, skip this number of results before returning data.
-Used with top to provide pagination for large datasets. (optional)  (default to 0) requestParameters.Sort = "sort_example";  // string | A comma separated list of sort statements in the format (fieldname) [ASC|DESC], for example id ASC. (optional)
+            requestParameters.XAvalaraClient = "xAvalaraClient_example";  // string | Identifies the software you are using to call this API.
+For more information on the client header, see [Client Headers](https://developer.avalara.com/avatax/client-headers/). (optional) requestParameters.IssuerModel = new IssuerModel(); // IssuerModel | The issuer to create (optional)

             try
             {
-                // List issuers
+                // Create a new issuer
-                IssuerModelPaginatedQueryResultModel result = apiInstance.Call1099IssuersGet(requestParameters);
+                IssuerModel result = apiInstance.CreateIssuer(requestParameters);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)
             {
-                Debug.Print("Exception when calling Class1099IssuersApi.Call1099IssuersGet: " + e.Message );
+                Debug.Print("Exception when calling Class1099IssuersApi.CreateIssuer: " + e.Message );
                 Debug.Print("Status Code: "+ e.ErrorCode);
                 Debug.Print(e.StackTrace);
             }